sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 ```
 /logging/bin/offboard.sh --namespace <namespace>  [--tenant <tenant>]
 ```
 The `namespace` parameter is required.
-It specifies the Kubernetes namespace that identifies the Kibana tenant space to be removed.
+It specifies the Kubernetes namespace for which the corresponding Kibana tenant space and access controls will be removed.

-The `tenant` parameter specifies the SAS Viya tenant that identifies the Kibana tenant space to be removed.
+The `tenant` parameter specifies the SAS Viya tenant for which the corresponding Kibana tenant space and access controls will be removed.

 As with the `onboard.sh` script, the Kibana tenant space name is a combination of the namespace name and the SAS Viya tenant name (if used).
 For example, if you ran the script and specified only `--namespace mynamespace`, the script would remove the Kibana tenant space named `mynamespace`.
 If you ran the script and specified `--namespace mynamespace --tenant mytenant1`, the script would remove the Kibana tenant space named `mynamespace_mytenant1`.